OpenMS/OpenMS/source/config/tools/README.txt

   check_includes.php -  Checks for unneeded includes.

   checker.php        -  Reports errors in the code, test, documentation, ...

-	svn_status.php     -  Makes the output of SVN status more readable.

 Unfortunately there are some bugs in the C++ parser 'check_test'.
 It fails under the following conditions: